Global Politics

 Thesis

 Vladimir Lenin was the most influential leader and the first head of the Soviet government in the early twentieth century.
-His Marxist belief led him to create revolutionary steps to transform the foreign policy and economy or Russia, he faced many challenges and made substantial foreign reforms.
+His Marxist belief led him to create revolutionary steps to transform the foreign policy and economy of Russia; he faced many challenges and made substantial foreign reforms.

 Introduction

-At the time of the founding of Soviet Union in 1922 formerly known as USSR, most governments internationally regarded the Soviet régime as a pariah because the country was the biggest advocate of communism and the diplomatic recognition was not possible to give too many states.
-The Soviet Union quickly emerged as a power and developed powerful relationships with the other states and nations over a period of 50 years; it truly progressed as a country refered to as superpower in the world.
-USSR was also the first founding member of United Nations in the post-World War II era in 1945; the Security Council had USSR as its permanent member and USA formed alliances for geological reasons during the Cold War.
+At the time of the founding of the Soviet Union in 1922, formerly known as the USSR, most governments internationally regarded the Soviet régime as a pariah because the country was the biggest advocate of communism, and diplomatic recognition was not possible to give too many states.
+The Soviet Union quickly emerged as a power and developed powerful relationships with other states and nations over a period of 50 years; it truly progressed as a country referred to as a superpower in the world.
+USSR was also the first founding member of the United Nations in the post-World War II era in 1945; the Security Council had the USSR as its permanent member, and the USA formed alliances for geological reasons during the Cold War.

 Early Years of Lenin

-Lenin was a good student in school and he showed great improvement in Latin and Greek.
+Lenin was a good student in school, and he showed great improvement in Latin and Greek.
 His family life took a shock when his father was forced to an early retirement as an inspector of schools.
-He faced a more tragic situation in 1887 when his brother was arrested in a group who was planning to kill the Alexander III.
-Lenin enrolls himself in the University of Kazan and studied law, but he was expelled from the university.
-Then he lived in exile in his grandfather’s house and studied literature.
-He developed his mind as a revolutionary politics when he declared himself as a Marxist in 1889.
+He faced a more tragic situation in 1887 when his brother was arrested by a group that was planning to kill Alexander III.
+Lenin enrolled himself in the University of Kazan and studied law, but he was expelled from the university.
+Then, he lived in exile in his grandfather’s house and studied literature.
+He developed his mind as a revolutionary politician when he declared himself a Marxist in 1889.
 (Vladmir Lenin, 2006).

-He finished his law degree in 1892 and relocated to Samara city and focused with all his energy to bring the revolution into politics.
+He finished his law degree in 1892 relocated to Samara city, and focused with all his energy on bringing the revolution into politics.
 After leaving Samara, he started a new life when he connected with other like-minded people, and his role in politics became stronger.
-In 1895 when Marxist leaders got arrested, Lenin had to escape and stay in Siberia for the exile of three years where his uncle joined him later.
+In 1895, when Marxist leaders got arrested, Lenin had to escape and stay in Siberia for the exile of three years, where his uncle joined him later.

 The Revolutionary Years

 In January 1905, the Emperor of the country was Nicholas II, several people were killed and wounded by the military who came to St. Petersburg for solving their concerns in the city palace, the Russian Revolution was set to stage after this horrible act of killings in 1905.
 In his manifesto, the Emperor announced the creation of an elected assembly.
-Lenin was however far from being content, and he showed his dissatisfaction and joined a group called Mensheviks.
+Lenin was, however, far from being content, and he showed his dissatisfaction and joined a group called Mensheviks.
 The issues centered around party structure and the driving forces of a revolution to fully seize control of Russia.
-Lenin had a feeling of distrust for the most segment of the population, and he argued that a complete revolution is needed that could give rise to a complete Socialist Revolution.
+Lenin had a feeling of distrust for most segments of the population, and he argued that a complete revolution was needed that could give rise to a complete Socialist Revolution.
 (Vladmir Lenin, 2006).

-Lenin went into exile again during the World War I and went to Switzerland; He kept his mind focused on the revolutions and revolutionary politics.
+Lenin went into exile again during World War I and went to Switzerland.
+He kept his mind focused on the revolutions and revolutionary politics.
 He published and wrote his ideas of imperialism in 1916 and defined the work of the future leader in Russia.
-He declared that international capitalism was the main reason for the World War I. (Vladmir Lenin, 2006).
+He declared that international capitalism was the main reason for World War I (Vladimir Lenin, 2006).

 As A Russian Leader

 Lenin was lucky to escape an assassination attempt in 1918 when he was wounded by a pair of bullets from an opponent who attacked him.
-He appeared larger than life within his countrymen after his recovery from a gunshot, but unfortunately, his health never remained the same after that.
-Lenin still became victorious despite the heavy political opposition, he was hoping for a country that had not come to fruition yet.
-(Vladmir Lenin, 2006).
+He appeared larger than life among his countrymen after his recovery from a gunshot, but unfortunately, his health never remained the same after that.
+Lenin still became victorious despite the heavy political opposition; he was hoping for a country that had not come to fruition yet (Vladimir Lenin, 2006).

 Later Years in Politics

-The ideology of Bolsheviks under the Lenin’s leadership is a worth mentioning revolution that spread across Europe for the industrial revolution.
-For preserving the revolution in Russia, Lenin believed that the international worker’s support is necessary.
+The ideology of the Bolsheviks under Lenin’s leadership is worth mentioning the revolution that spread across Europe during the Industrial Revolution.
+For preserving the revolution in Russia, Lenin believed that the international worker’s support was necessary.
 He believed that Germany was the key to their relationships for development and power.
 His ideology of Marxism also played a significant role in transforming Russia.
 He always had a fear of invasion regarding geographical, historical and ideological terms.
-The international situation was not so good and economic backwardness was prevailing in Russia.
-(Lenin’s Foreign Policy and Relations 1918-1924, 2011)
+The international situation was not so good and economic backwardness was prevailing in Russia (Lenin’s Foreign Policy and Relations 1918-1924, 2011).

-The Civil war and suspicion of foreign help forced Lenin to make revolutionary changes in the system; Leon Trotsky was the Commissioner for war in 1918.
+The Civil War and suspicion of foreign help forced Lenin to make revolutionary changes in the system; Leon Trotsky was the Commissioner for War in 1918.
 He did not agree to the Treaty of Breast, and he gave his resignation after being forced to accept it.
-He was replaced by Chicherin afterward who became the foreign commissioner in 1918 and helped his position till 1930 after the death of Lenin.
+He was replaced by Chicherin afterward, who became the foreign commissioner in 1918 and held his position till 1930 after the death of Lenin.
 Lenin admired Chicherin because he was a former Tsarist and an education diplomat with a charismatic personality.
-He believed in the rule of divide and rule and started the reforms with the west to initiate the sake of peaceful coexistence.
-(Lenin’s Foreign Policy and Relations 1918-1924, 2011)
+He believed in the rule of divide and rule and started the reforms with the West to initiate the sake of peaceful coexistence (Lenin’s Foreign Policy and Relations 1918-1924, 2011).

 Treaty of Brest-Litovsk 1 plays a vital role in the reformation of Russia during the reign of Lenin.
-The treaty was signed with Germany in 1918 when Soviet Russia lost 1/4th of their land to Poland and Ukraine.
+The treaty was signed with Germany in 1918 when Soviet Russia lost 1/4th of its land to Poland and Ukraine.
 Russia also lost 1/3rd of its population during Brest-Litovsk.
-Brest-Litovsk 2 was signed to confirm the efforts of the powerful government to ensure political, social and economical stability in the country.
-The complications were overwhelming due to Civil War era, shortages, and desertions.
-However, the Brest Lotovsk suggested that Germany must be defeated to start the Socialist Revolution in an industrial European state.
-The loss of territory including the breadbasket of Ukraine was terrible; the government found it hard to balance the affects of loss of population, military defeat and the prestige.
-(Lenin’s Foreign Policy and Relations 1918-1924, 2011)
+Brest-Litovsk 2 was signed to confirm the efforts of the powerful government to ensure political, social and economic stability in the country.
+The complications were overwhelming due to the Civil War era, shortages, and desertions.
+However, Brest Lotovsk suggested that Germany must be defeated to start the Socialist Revolution in an industrial European state.
+The loss of territory, including the breadbasket of Ukraine, was terrible; the government found it hard to balance the effects of loss of population, military defeat and prestige (Lenin’s Foreign Policy and Relations 1918-1924, 2011).

-In 1918, Trotsky resigned from his post after signing the Brest Litvosk 4 suggested that World War I was the fight of international capitalism and imperialism.
-Lenin believed that a Civil Class War should be followed by an immediate end to World War I. He also believed that the revolution in Germany was seconds away and the fight against the whites and Tsarists is essential.
-He solved the domestic issues keenly by putting the international policy on hold in his reign.
-(Lenin’s Foreign Policy and Relations 1918-1924, 2011)
+In 1918, Trotsky resigned from his post after signing the Brest Litvosk 4 suggested that World War I was the fight between international capitalism and imperialism.
+Lenin believed that a Civil Class War should be followed by an immediate end to World War I. He also believed that the revolution in Germany was seconds away and the fight against the whites and Tsarists was essential.
+He solved the domestic issues keenly by putting the international policy on hold during his reign (Lenin’s Foreign Policy and Relations 1918-1924, 2011).

 The foreign support of whites was also a reason that the whites were greatly mistrusted as foreigners.
-Lenin banned nationalized industry a private trade during the Civil War; the Communism war also isolated Russia further from the world when 8 million people faced hunger and caught dangerous diseases that finally lead to death.
+Lenin banned nationalized industry a private trade during the Civil War; the Communism War also isolated Russia further from the world when 8 million people faced hunger and caught dangerous diseases that finally led to death.
 In March 1919, the Comintern also spread the worldwide revolution which became the strongest arm of the Soviet government unofficially.
-A dual policy existed due to the existence of Comintern.
+A dual policy existed due to the existence of the Comintern.
 The government of Lenin was also able to focus on the issues of diplomacy and agreements.
 Revolutionary movements worldwide were also instigated by the Comintern by July 1920.
-The Comintern announced CP of Russia central to all CP globally.
-(Lenin’s Foreign Policy and Relations 1918-1924, 2011)
+The Comintern announced CP of Russia is central to all CP globally (Lenin’s Foreign Policy and Relations 1918-1924, 2011).

-Lenin’s Decree of peace also set the stage for the soviet foreign policy in the early twentieth century.
-The Second Congress of Soviets also adopted the Decree of Peace in 1917 which set forth the dual nature of the Russian foreign policy.
+Lenin’s Decree of Peace also set the stage for Soviet foreign policy in the early twentieth century.
+The Second Congress of Soviets also adopted the Decree of Peace in 1917, which set forth the dual nature of Russian foreign policy.
 The dual policy encompasses peaceful coexistence with the rest of the world and proletarian internationalism.
 The ideology of peaceful coexistence ensures the measures of the government to ensure relatively peaceful government to government relationships, especially what the capitalist states.
-Both policies were able to execute at the same time while the dominance of peaceful coexistence does not rule out the proletarian internationalism but certainly preoccupies it.
-The people were going through aggression and defending their gains for fighting the foreign oppression in Russia.
-(Lenin’s Foreign Policy and Relations 1918-1924, 2011)
+Both policies were to be executed at the same time, while the dominance of peaceful coexistence does not rule out proletarian internationalism but certainly preoccupies it.
+The people were going through aggression and defending their gains by fighting foreign oppression in Russia (Lenin’s Foreign Policy and Relations 1918-1924, 2011).

-Since the founding of the Russian State, the commitment to peaceful coexistence and proletarian internationalism declined.
-This police were still implemented in the later parts of Russian history.
-A greater role was played by the ideology of class struggle in providing a worldwide for action in the future in the 1980s.
-(Lenin’s Foreign Policy and Relations 1918-1924, 2011)
+Since the founding of the Russian State, the commitment to peaceful coexistence and proletarian internationalism has declined.
+These police were still implemented in the later parts of Russian history.
+A greater role was played by the ideology of class struggle in providing a worldwide for action in the future in the 1980s (Lenin’s Foreign Policy and Relations 1918-1924, 2011).

 Many researchers have analyzed the way.
 Soviet behavior in various countries supported the goals of its foreign policy.
-The relationships with Germany was the primary focus of the foreign policy of the Lenin.
-The three distinct phases in shaping up the foreign policy of Soviet Union were the Civil War of Russia, Nazi-Soviet Pact in 1939 and the October Revolution of Vladimir Lenin.
+The relationships with Germany were the primary focus of the foreign policy of Lenin.
+The three distinct phases in shaping the foreign policy of the Soviet Union were the Civil War of Russia, the Nazi-Soviet Pact in 1939 and the October Revolution of Vladimir Lenin.

 The export revolution of Lenin known as Comintern (The Communist International) played a crucial role in exporting the revolution in Europe and Asia.
 Lenin mostly admired Germany above all the countries in Europe because he thought it would help him to make his revolution successful.
 Lenin and his leaders had a very vivid picture of Germany, but that picture was far away from reality, unfortunately.
-After the October Revolution, Lenin was disappointed as a leader when a similar revolution did not happen in Germany as he might be expecting; he was forced to sign the Treaty of Brest-Litovsk which helped Russia to come out of the World War I. To the Bolsheviks, the Best Lt vs policy was a huge shock, Lenin would have sent his army to Western Europe if the Russian Civil War had not begun, his view was to export communism and his colleagues mostly complained that he went too far with his policies as a part of his efforts to make Germany a Soviet friend.
-(Lenin’s Foreign Policy and Relations 1918-1924, 2011)
+After the October Revolution, Lenin was disappointed as a leader when a similar revolution did not happen in Germany as he might have expected; he was forced to sign the Treaty of Brest-Litovsk, which helped Russia to come out of World War I. To the Bolsheviks, the Best LT vs policy was a huge shock; Lenin would have sent his army to Western Europe if the Russian Civil War had not begun.
+His view was to export communism, and his colleagues mostly complained that he went too far with his policies as a part of his efforts to make Germany a Soviet friend (Lenin’s Foreign Policy and Relations 1918-1924, 2011).

-The foreigners in USSR also helped the economy to grow after the NEP; these people were Americans, British, Germans nd Frech.
-The Soviet State was recognized by Briton with an agreement of Second Trade with Britain which also developed good relationships with Europe as a part of the foreign policy of Lenin.
-However there were many revolutionary failures in Berlin, Munich and Soviet Hungary leads to strict policies by Bolshevik.
-In 1921, there was an immense support for the military and economic alliances in support of revolutionary movements in Germany; Moscow was to control the communist parties under the leadership of Lenin, and many cells were created in the trade unions.
+The foreigners in the USSR also helped the economy to grow after the NEP; these people were Americans, British, Germans, and French.
+The Soviet State was recognized by Britain with an agreement of Second Trade with Britain, which also developed good relationships with Europe as a part of the foreign policy of Lenin.
+However, there were many revolutionary failures in Berlin, Munich and Soviet Hungary that led to strict policies by the Bolsheviks.
+In 1921, there was immense support for the military and economic alliances in support of revolutionary movements in Germany; Moscow was to control the communist parties under the leadership of Lenin, and many cells were created in the trade unions.
 It was necessary for all programs to be approved by the Comintern.
 The Spanish and English Communist parties also reacted negatively against the Comintern Conditions when the chances of European consolidated efforts disappeared and diminished to continue the revolution.

 Conclusion